Bug report #1807

 If I save and immediately exit the program, then open it back up, layerbug2 is the state of the layer window now.
 For some reason, this annoys me in ways unimaginable by mortal men.
 I've already tried casting a voodoo hex on the program, but this hasn't made it work better, so I'm filing a bug instead, as fixing this is beyond my abilities.

 If there's any additional debugging info I can obtain, let me know.

-#3 Updated by kumba - about 10 years ago
+#3 Updated by kumba - over 13 years ago

 The file/image I just uploaded still depicts this behavior after I was able to run QGIS without incident for several hours last night.
 I saved my project and closed it a few moments ago, then re-opened it and took the above screenshot.

 Of note, many of those layers having the problem are newly added ones since I switched over to QGIS-1.1.
 Most of the project was originally done in QGIS-1.0, but I was getting annoyed at the glitches in it (Mainly per ticket #1806), hence decided to upgrade.
 According to QGIS, I can't go back now, because of the changes in the file structure or some such.
 That might be something to try and see if it's not setting a bit properly, or still having some elements of the QGIS-1.0 file structure intact.